M66B/FairEmail/FAQ.md

 <a name="faq99"></a>
 **(99) Can you add a rich text or markdown editor?**

-FairEmail provides common text formatting (bold, italic, underline, text size and color) via the Android text selection menu.
+FairEmail provides common text formatting (bold, italic, underline, text size and color) via a toolbar that appears after selecting some text.

 A [Rich text](https://en.wikipedia.org/wiki/Formatted_text) or [Markdown](https://en.wikipedia.org/wiki/Markdown) editor
 would not be used by many people on a small mobile device and, more important,